spotinst/help/src/docs/spot-security/features/topology.md

 <img src="/spot-security/_media/topology-e.png" />

-Clicking on the individual asset names will take you to the View Risk Details page of that asset.
-You can also see the steps to remediate that risk of that particular asset on that page.
+Clicking on an individual asset name enables you to [view the risk details](spot-security/features/analyze-risks/view-risk-details) of that asset.
+You can also see the steps to remediate the risk of that particular asset.

 ## Create a Service Map